PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 the argument.

-At last, modify the body of module function to execute `sourceConfigFiles` on both vim and Lua lists and concatenate the returned strings with new-line character into one single string.
+At last, modify the body of module function to execute `sourceConfigFiles` on both Vim and Lua lists and concatenate the returned strings with new-line character into one single string.

 ```nix